Developer: Perfect 10 Productions Publisher: Arena Released: 1992 Genre: Action

 The object of each stage is to rescue a set number of hostages and find the exit.
 Arrows will guide you to the nearest person that needs help but you have to be quick.
 If you wander aimlessly or take too long the Predator will target the closest hostage.
 Depending on the difficulty level you can only afford so many before it is an automatic game over.
 I suppose this is supposed to be a makeshift timer but it completely goes against the character of the Predator.
 But I digress.
 There are occasional boss battles to break things up but saving hostages is the main focus.

 While Predator 2 is mostly mechanically sound the overall design is where it completely fails.
 The game has the pacing of Smash TV.
-Although that may sound exciting it doesn’t work in an open environment for a number of reasons.
+Although that may sound exciting it does not work in an open environment for a number of reasons.
 A near infinite supply of enemies will always attack in large groups.
 At first they only have clubs and are easy to deal with.
 But by stage three they come packing heat and it becomes a shit show.
 The game shows no moderation as they swarm like killer bees.
 Your life bar is quickly torn to shreds as gun fire comes from off-screen, cars and motorcycles run you over and bombs explode constantly.
 The best strategy ultimately comes down to making a bee line for a hostage as trying to fight it out is pointless.

 That is the game’s worst “feature”.
 What good is a shooter where the best course of action is to avoid it altogether?
 Had the game shown some restraint it could have been decent.
 The game throws an incredible amount of enemies on screen.
 It certainly isn’t lacking in the action department.
 But when the entire game is this unbalanced what good is all of that?
 The over the top difficulty is partly to mask the game’s short length.
 There are only seven stages and if you know where each hostage is they can be completed in two or three minutes.
 It makes the presence of a password system kind of silly in retrospect.
 I would have preferred more levels and better balance over the blatant padding that ruins it.